 Monitoring outcomes: Adaptive management based on on-the-ground conditions ensures flexibility and effectiveness.

 The University of California Division of Agriculture and Natural Resources (UCANR) recommends using adaptive grazing schedules that account for real-time forage conditions rather than rigid calendar dates.
 This helps protect both ecological function and livestock productivity.
 In practice, recovery periods can range from 30 to 90 days or even more (e.g., a year or years), depending on these factors.
-Incorporating prescribed rotational or deferred grazing systems ensures that no single area is overused, allowing vegetation to maintain its resilience and ecological value—supporting biodiversity, soil health, and fuel load reduction (UCANR 2016).
+Incorporating prescribed rotational or deferred grazing systems ensures that no single area is overused, allowing vegetation to maintain its resilience and ecological value, thereby supporting biodiversity, soil health, and fuel load reduction (UCANR 2016).

 g.
 Consider Regional Climate Factors

 Understanding the climate of the region is essential for developing an effective grazing plan.
-California’s grassland regions typically experience a Mediterranean climate—characterized by wet winters, warm, dry summers, and oceanic influences that moderate temperatures (Keeley 2002).
+California’s grassland regions typically experience a Mediterranean climate—characterized by wet winters, warm, dry summers, and oceanic influences that moderate temperatures.
 In these Mediterranean-type ecosystems, many native plant species benefit from managed grazing.
-Livestock help reduce the dominance of fast-growing, invasive annual grasses that appear each year, allowing native species to better compete and thrive ().
+Livestock help reduce the dominance of fast-growing, invasive annual grasses that appear each year, allowing native species to better compete and thrive (Keeley 2002).

 Mediterranean-type climates are localized in the coast, valley, and foothill regions of California.
 This climate supports much of the state’s native grasslands, chaparral, and oak woodlands, and is a key factor in rangeland and grazing management.
 As mentioned earlier, this climate type is characterized by wet winters, with majority of its precipitation occurring between November and March .
 Dry summers are another characteristic of this climate, with little to no rainfall, between spring and fall seasons.
-Lastly, irregular rainfall is common in these Mediterranean climates (Keeley 2005).
-Mediterranean climates also have a distinct growing season; most native and annual plants germinate during the first rains, grow through winter (and sometimes spring), eventually dying or going dormant by the summer season (Bartolome et al. 2002).
+Mediterranean climates also have a distinct growing season; most native and annual plants germinate during the first rains, grow through winter (and sometimes spring), eventually dying or going dormant by the summer season (Bartolome et al. 2006).

-Regional Considerations for Topic #2
+Regional Considerations for Grazing Guidance Element #2

-Table 3 provides an overview of regional climatic considerations and recommended associated management practices.
+Table 4 provides an overview of regional climatic considerations and recommended associated management practices.

-Table 3.
-Regional Climatic Considerations and Recommendations
+Table 4.
+Regional Climatic Considerations and Grazing Recommendations